Last updated: 1 Nov 2018

 This often involves use of new kinds of causation and causal-powers.
 For example, a network of virtual machines can be running on a collection of computers whose physical components change from time to time e.g. because of repairs, or because of network-re-routing mechanisms, or because memory management systems in a single computer frequently re-locate portions of virtual machinery in the physical memory.
 The causal powers of the running virtual machine or machines are preserved through such changes.
 (Ancient philosophers noticed similar facts about complex physical entities, such as animals, plants and rivers.)

 Perhaps the deepest reason why virtual machinery introduces metaphysical novelty is that a virtual machine running on one or more physical computers can be closely monitoring, reasoning about, and controlling a complex external system, for example a chemical plant, or a car assembly line in a factory.
 These are not physical control relationships (as in a centrifugal governor), because they depend crucially on semantic structures and processes in the controller.
 As some new entity or new state in the controlled system is detected, this can trigger planning or problem solving or some remedial activity in the monitoring virtual machine.
 So new information can cause the contents of the virtual machine to change, including creation of new semantic references to items in the environment (e.g. hypothesised causes).
-Such intelligent control systems cannot be achieved simply by using increasingly complex physical control loops reactively responding to sensed physical values or mathematical functions computed from those values.
-[Contrast the ideas in "Cybernetics"(Wiener and Ashby), "General Systems Theory"(Bertalanffy) and "Perceptual Control Theory"(Powers).]
+Such intelligent control systems cannot be achieved simply by using increasingly complex physical control loops reactively responding to sensed physical values or mathematical functions computed from those values by adjusting forces, thresholds, angles, and other measurable components of physical states and processes.
+[Compare the ideas in "Cybernetics"(Wiener and Ashby), "General Systems Theory"(Bertalanffy) and "Perceptual Control Theory"(Powers).]

 For similar reasons, statements about virtual machine components referring to other virtual machine components in the same or a larger virtual machine (e.g. simulated attackers as in Kennedy(2003)) are not equivalent to any collection of statements about physical structures, processes and causal interactions in the machine on which the referring virtual machine runs.